-On February 28, 2023, Osisko completed a "bought deal" brokered private placement financing of 32,260,000 units of the Corporation at a price of \$3.10 per unit for aggregate gross proceeds of approximately \$100 million.
-Each unit consists of one Common Share and one-half of one Common Share purchase warrant (each whole warrant, a "Warrant").
-Each warrant entitles the holder thereof to acquire one Common Share until August 28, 2024 at a price of \$4.00 per Common Share, subject to customary anti-dilution adjustments.
+On February 28, 2023, Osisko completed a "bought deal" brokered private placement financing of 32,260,000 units of the Corporation at a price of \$3.10 per unit for aggregate gross proceeds of approximately \$100 million (the "February 2023 Offering").
+Each unit consists of one Common Share and one-half of one Common Share purchase warrant (each whole warrant, a "February 2023 Warrant").
+Each February 2023 Warrant entitles the holder thereof to acquire one Common Share until August 28, 2024 at a price of \$4.00 per Common Share, subject to customary anti-dilution adjustments.
+The February 2023 Offering was led by Canaccord Genuity Corp., on behalf of a syndicate of underwriters that included BMO Nesbitt Burns Inc., CIBC World Markets Inc., National Bank Financial Inc., Scotia Capital Inc., Eight Capital and Haywood Securities Inc. In consideration for services rendered in connection with the February 2023 Offering, the Corporation paid the underwriters a cash commission equal to 5% of the aggregate gross proceeds from the February 2023 Offering (except that no commission was paid on subscriptions by Osisko's president's list up to \$5,000,000).